 A first offense is a Level 6 felony punishable by six months to two and a half years of incarceration and a fine of up to $10,000.
 The offense is a Level 5 felony if you have a previous conviction within the preceding five years for an OWI causing severe injury or death.

 A Level 5 felony may be punished with one to six years in prison and a fine of up to $10,000.

 Aggravating Factors That Could Result in More Severe DUI Charges

-When you have been arrested for a suspected DUI, several compounding factors could dramatically impact the charges you face.
+When you have been arrested for a suspected DUI in Indianapolis, several compounding factors could dramatically impact the charges you face.
 These factors could result in additional charges or more severe penalties.
 Some of these aggravating factors could include:

 - Resisting arresting

 - Having a BAC of 0.15% or higher

 - Being on probation at the time of your arrest